-*Update* I completed the story, so if you want to real a novel length adventure fanfic about Kyo and Yuya please check it out!
+*Update* Not only is the story complete, it's been revised after some wonderfully helpful advice from three lovely beta readers.
+So if you want to read a novel length adventure fanfic about Kyo and Yuya please check it out!

 Archive of Our Own:

 I changed the title to "The Golden Princess and the Demon Prince" after a discussion with a reader.
 I'd be happy to hear more feedback and suggestions, if anybody is interested.